junian/gonetweet/docs/README.md

 This post will be deleted in 1 day:

 ```
-I like fried chieckedn #1d
+I like fried chiecken #1d
 ```

 This post will be deleted in 1 day, 3 hours from the posted date: